davidusb-geek/emhass/README.md

 ### Computed variables and published data

-Below you can find a list of the variables resulting from EMHASS computation, showed in the charts, and then published to Home Assistant through the ```publish_data``` command:
+Below you can find a list of the variables resulting from EMHASS computation, shown in the charts, and then published to Home Assistant through the ```publish_data``` command:

 | EMHASS variable | Definition | Home Assistant published sensor |
 | --------------- | ---------- | --------------------------------|